emilygsmith/cat-quiz/README.md

 ![About Us Page Preview](assets/images/about-preview-laptop.png)

 * The About Us page gives some context of the creators of the quiz, a cat charity named Feline Friends.
-* The page utilises Bootstrap containers to better divide the different sections of information, providing both contact information and opening hours as well as a general 'About Us' section.
+* The page utilises Bootstrap containers, providing both contact information and opening hours as well as a general 'About Us' section.
 * There are FontAwesome social media icons at the bottom of the page to take the user to the charity's respective social media pages.

 ### Give Feedback Page